-Some are incredulous about the war, others are afraid, but thousands of Ukrainian civilians have decided to join forces with their army to defend the country from the Russian invasion ordered by Vladimir Putin on February 24.
+Some are incredulous regarding the war, others are afraid, but thousands of Ukrainian civilians have decided to join forces with their army to defend the country from the Russian invasion ordered by Vladimir Putin on February 24.

 Citizens of all origins have responded to the call of the Kiev government, which has a military force and a population significantly smaller than that of Russia.